iot-nova/wifi-speaker/README.md

 ## SOFTWARE REQUIREMENTS
-An EDI like Arduino or Processing.
+An IDE like Arduino or Processing.

 ## INSTRUCTIONS